ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 Both of these are considered "entrypoints" for program execution.

-These applications can be structured into a single program file or a Ballerina package.
-A collection of packages or source files can be managed together with versioning and dependency management as part of a Ballerina project.
+These applications can be structured into a single program file or a Ballerina module.
+A collection of modules can be managed together with versioning and dependency management as part of a Ballerina project.

-Source files and packages can contain zero or more entrypoints, and the runtime engine has precedence and sequence rules for choosing which entrypoint to execute.
+Source files and modules can contain zero or more entrypoints, and the runtime engine has precedence and sequence rules for choosing which entrypoint to execute.

 ### Running Standalone Source Code
 A single Ballerina source code file can be placed into any folder.